Five ways to look after your ears

 Noise-cancelling headphones or muff-type headphones block out background noise more effectively than in-ear headphones.
 This means you can listen to tunes on your phone or music player at a lower volume level.
 You should still take regular breaks to give your ears a rest.

-The NHS recommends listening to music on your MP3 player at 60% of the maximum volume for no more than 60% of the day.
+The NHS recommends listening to music on your phone at 60% of the maximum volume for no more than 60% of the day.
 Check your device’s volume dial – if it says that you’re listening at dangerously high levels, you are.

 Never turn up the volume to drown out background noise – if the music is uncomfortable to listen to, or you can’t hear other sounds when you’ve got your headphones on, then the volume is too loud.